 Criticisms of work

 Halperin’s work has been criticized by advocates for the for-profit college industry.
 Steve Gunderson, a former Republican congressman from Wisconsin, and the CEO of the for-profit college trade association CECU, wrote that Halperin, as well as the New York Times, had published “countless examples of biased news reports.”
 Allen West, a former Republican congressman from Florida, called Halperin and Robert Shireman “[s]elf-styled experts” who “assault private colleges by cherry-picking data and ignoring the success of many private schools.
 These supposed experts are more interested in partisan politics than in helping struggling Americans obtain a high-quality education.”
 Gerard Scimeca of Consumer Action for a Strong Economy claims that Halperin and Shireman “make a good living doing the dirty work of the education establishment, setting up foundations filled with left-wing journalists, politicians, and former administration officials to tear down for-profit and non-profit private colleges.”
-(We can go ahead and tell you that all these criticisms are baseless claims by paid shills.)
+Carl Barney, operator of the Center for Excellence in Higher Education career college chain, claimed there was a conspiracy to destroy his schools among Halperin, Robert Shireman, senators Elizabeth Warren and Dick Durbin, accrediting agency ACCSC, an assistant attorney general of Colorado, and others.
+(We can go ahead and tell you that all these criticisms, from paid shills and aggrieved owners, are baseless.)

 While Halperin was director of Campus Progress, Jonathan Strong of The Daily Caller argued that Halperin was wearing “dual hats … reporter and activist,” telling “a revealing tale about the rise of blogs and other media hosted by ideological organizations whose ultimate purpose is to push legislative proposals, not to pursue truth independently from political strategy.”